Nozbe/NoOffice.org/_posts/2018-11-27-why-in-any-company-you-should-be-using-version-control-for-anything-how-we-use-github-not-only-bc2554308455.md

 ---
 tags: [essay]
-title: Why in any company you should be using version control for anything — how we use Github not only for code, but also for writing!
+title: Why oh why in any company you should be using version control for anything — how we use Github not only for code, but also for writing!
 ---

 ![Why in any company you should be using version control for anything — how we use Github not only for code, but also for writing!](/img/github.jpg)